-We share this catchment area with Ladysmith Junior School.
+We share our catchment area with Ladysmith Infant and Nursery School.

 School Admissions Policies

 Every school must have an admissions policy for each academic year.
 The admission authority must ensure that the practices and criteria used to decide on the allocation of school places are fair, clear and objective.